Rishabh261998/Reinforcement-Learning/README.md

 For a _Markov_ state **S** and successor state **S′**, the state transition probability function is defined by,
 ![](https://miro.medium.com/max/285/1*MttGDZm6XvBMDbJsrDzSIA.png)
 **MDP** is basically used to describe the agent and environment interaction in a formal way.
+**MDP** consists of a tuple of 5 elements:

+-   `S` : Set of states.
+At each time step the state of the environment is an element `s ∈ S`.
+-   `A`: Set of actions.
+At each time step the agent choses an action `a ∈ A` to perform.
+-   `p(s_{t+1} | s_t, a_t)` : State transition model that describes how the environment state changes when the user performs an action `a` depending on the action `a`and the current state **s**.
+-   `p(r_{t+1} | s_t, a_t)` : Reward model that describes the real-valued reward value that the agent receives from the environment after performing an action.
+In MDP the the reward value depends on the current state and the action performed.
+-   **𝛾** : discount factor that controls the importance of future rewards.
+We will describe it in more details later.

+The way by which the agent chooses which action to perform is named the agent `policy` which is a function that takes the current environment state to return an action.
+The policy is often denoted by the symbol 𝛑.

+Let’s now differentiate between two types environments.

+**Deterministic environment**: deterministic environment means that both state transition model and reward model are deterministic functions.
+If the agent while in a given state repeats a given action, it will always go the same next state and receive the same reward value.

+**Stochastic environment**: In a stochastic environment there is uncertainty about the actions effect.
+When the agent repeats doing the same action in a given state, the new state and received reward may not be the same each time.
+For example, a robot which tries to move forward but because of the imperfection in the robot operation or other factors in the environment (e.g. slippery floor), sometimes the action `forward` will make it move forward but in sometimes, it will move to `left` or `right.`

+Deterministic environments are easier to solve, because the agent knows how to plan its actions with no-uncertainty given the environment MDP.
+Possibly, the environment can be modeled in as a graph where each state is a node and edges represent transition actions from one state to another and edge weights are received rewards.
+Then, the agent can use a graph search algorithm such as A* to find the path with maximum total reward form the initial state.
+## Value function

+Many reinforcement learning introduce the notion of `**value-function**` which often denoted as `V(s)` .
+The value function represent how good is a state for an agent to be in.
+It is equal to expected total reward for an agent starting from state `s`.
+The value function depends on the policy by which the agent picks actions to perform.

 ## Value Iteration